canonical/ubuntu-cloud-docs/docs/all-clouds/all-clouds-explanation/architecture-variants.rst

 ------------------

 The first architecture variant supported is amd64v3, which represents the latest x86_64 ABI and instruction set extensions.
-This variant will be supported for Ubuntu 26.04 Resolute Raccoon and future releases.
+This variant will be supported for Ubuntu 26.04 LTS (Resolute Raccoon) and future releases.
 There are no plans to build existing supported releases (e.g. 24.04 LTS Noble Numbat) for architecture variants.

 See individual cloud docs pages for detailed information on how any given variant is delivered and supported.
 For